excellalabs/docker-workshop-2/README-Training-Plan.md

 # Kubernetes Curricula

 Follow through the appropriate curricula - for a developer or admin and the fundamentals for both, and each checkbox item should be completed.
 It starts with core knowledge, supplemented by hands-on learning.
-The CKAD or CKA for developers and admins respectively are good measures to conclude with, as they require real coding.
+The CKAD or CKA for developers and admins respectively are good measures to conclude with, as they require real coding, however these curricula are for gaining a professional foundation of Kubernetes, beyond just passing the exams (For just passing the exams, use just the mentioned video or its CKAD nad CKS counterparts, Kubernetes Docs, and practice).

 The curricula contained here are: